Learning Altruistic Behaviours in Reinforcement Learning without External Rewards: Methods

 \subsection{Behaving altruistically by maximizing another agent's choice}

-Having considered three methods to estimate an agent's choice in a given state, we now apply them to a Markov Game of two agents.
-The main hypothesis is that maximizing the number of choices of another agent will allow it to reach more favourable regions of the state-space, thus cooperating without a task-specific reward signal.
+Having considered three methods to estimate an agent's choice (eq. \ref{eq:sa_DC}-\ref{eq:sa_IC}) we now apply them to a Markov Game of two agents.
+The main hypothesis is that maximizing the choice of another agent is likely to allow it to reach more favourable regions of the state-space (for many possible policies of the agent), thus supporting it without a task-specific reward signal.

 \paragraph{Altruistic agent's policy definition.} In this Markov Game, one agent is the leader, with the subscript $\leader$, and another one is the altruistic agent, with the subscript $\altruist$.
-We define the optimal policy of the altruistic agent as the one that maximizes the future discounted choice of the leader agent,
+We define the optimal policy of the altruistic agent as the one that maximizes the future discounted choice of the leader,

 where the generic choice $C_\leader(s^{t})$ can be estimated by one of several methods: discrete choice $DC^{n}_\leader(s^{t})$, entropic choice $EC^{n}_\leader(s^{t})$ or immediate choice $IC_\leader(s^{t})$.